BastiaanJansen/otp-java/README.md

 int passwordLength = 6;
 HOTPGenerator hotp = new HOTPGenerator(passwordLength, secret);

-// It is also possible to create a com.bastiaanjansen.otp.HOTPGenerator instance based on an OTPAuth URI.
+// It is also possible to create a HOTPGenerator instance based on an OTPAuth URI.
 When algorithm or digits are not specified, the default values will be used. new HOTPGenerator("otpauth://hotp/issuer?secret=ABCDEFGHIJKLMNOP&algorithm=SHA1&digits=6&counter=8237");
 ```